 Field-hunting tip

-Look in hydrothermal mineral deposits in carbonate rocks country — that is the host setting where tinticite typically forms.
+Look in hydrothermal mineral deposits in carbonate rocks country, the host setting where tinticite typically forms.
 If you start seeing jarosite, goethite, hematite in float, you are in the right ground.
 Field specimens usually show a botryoidal, earthy, massive habit, so train your eye for that shape before scanning the outcrop.